 If you want an all-in-one option where you sign up for a site that is already enabled for selling, Shopify would be your way of doing this.

 My IRL friend Bethanie has a Shopify site where she sells her beautifully hand-crafted crates filled with local goodies.

 Depending on your budget and needs, you can either start a self-hosted blog (you can monetize your blog different ways aside from selling your crafts) or go all-in-one with a Shopify site.

 3. Start On Etsy

 If you don’t want to deal with having your shop on your website, you can start an Etsy shop.
-This is an eCommerce platform where you sell your hand-made items.
+This is an eCommerce platform where you sell your hand-made items or crafts you can do at home and eventually sell on your Etsy shop.
 Many bloggers choose this route as it’s budget-friendly, easy to set up and they can link to their Etsy shop on their blog.